chanshiyucx/blog/article/008-web-knowledge-base.md

 The JavaScript Event Loop enables asynchronous execution in its single-threaded environment.
 It continuously checks the Call Stack, and when empty, processes tasks from two queues: the Microtask Queue and the Macrotask Queue.

-The Microtask Queue has higher priority and handles tasks like `Promise callbacks`, `queueMicrotask`, and `MutationObserver`.
-The Event Loop processes all microtasks before moving to the next macrotask.

 The Macrotask Queue handles tasks like `setTimeout`, `setInterval`, I/O operations, or UI rendering, executing one task per loop iteration.

 > Can you predict the output of this code?